-- Give yourself time - Time is one of the most significant factors that can build healthy credit.
+Time is one of the most significant factors that can build healthy credit.
 Establish a long history of paying your bills on time and using credit responsibly.
 You may also want to keep the oldest account on your credit report open in order to lengthen your period of active credit use.

 A large number of inquiries incurred over a short period of time may be interpreted as a sign that you are opening numerous credit accounts due to financial difficulties or overextending yourself by taking on more debt than you can easily repay.
 Apply for new credit in moderation and thoroughly research your options before you apply.